 But there are other ways of passing on germs.
 Viruses can stay on a surface for hours, even a day or more on plastic and metal items such as railings, cups, and restaurant tables, among others.
 So this can be a problem when you live in an area where there are a lot of people.

 It may seem like a tall order to avoid getting sick, but it is possible.
-To accomplish this goal, certain behaviors need to change, regardless of whether you are outdoors or indoors.
+To accomplish this goal, certain behaviours need to change, regardless of whether you are outdoors or indoors.

 Listen as experts on property management in Dubai share their tips on how to protect yourself.
 Practice these tips, whether you are under quarantine or need to go out every once in a while.